SysAdminDoc/SysAdminDoc/README.md

 ---

-I'm a Senior Systems Administrator from Venice, FL who spends nights and weekends building the tools I wish existed.
-Most of what you'll find here started as a personal itch — a script that grew legs, a browser annoyance I finally fixed, or a desktop app I couldn't find anywhere else.
+I'm a Senior Systems Administrator who spends nights and weekends building the tools I wish existed.
+Most of what you'll find here started as a personal itch, a script that grew legs, a browser annoyance I finally fixed, or a desktop app I couldn't find anywhere else.

-Everything I ship follows a simple rule: **dark-themed, zero-config, and ready to run.** No setup wizards, no dependency hunts.
+Everything I ship follows a simple rule: **zero-config, and ready to run.** No setup wizards, no dependency hunts.
 Download it, launch it, done.

 ---